rossta/rossta.github.com/source/blog/2020-08-03-visual-guide-to-webpacker.html.md

 ---
-title: A Visual Guide to Webpacker
+title: A visual guide to Webpacker
 author: Ross Kaffenberger
 published: true
 summary: How webpack and Rails work together in boxes and arrows